Topological Localisation in Time from PT Symmetry: INTRODUCTION

-The study of wave phenomena under the influence of externally imposed time variation has seen a surge of interest in recent years \cite{ yuan2022temporal, galiffi2022photonics, sharabi2022spatiotemporal, lustig2023photonic, pope20242024}.
-This has been accompanied by a range of new effects such as the time-reflection and time-refraction of waves at a temporal interface \cite{morgenthaler2003velocity,galiffi2022photonics, moussa2023observation}, frequency conversion in the absence of non-linear effects \cite{amra2024linear}, and non-reciprocal optical devices without the need for magnetic materials \cite{sounas2017non}.
-A key further example is broadband gain in periodically driven media.
-Rapid modulation of material parameters enable waves to draw energy from the external drive, creating an effective non-Hermiticity and thereby producing dispersions with momentum gaps -- extended ranges of momenta that feature energies with non-zero imaginary part~\cite{galiffi2022photonics, lustig2023photonic, pope20242024}.
+The study of waves under the influence of externally imposed time variation has seen a surge of interest in recent years \cite{ yuan2022temporal, galiffi2022photonics, sharabi2022spatiotemporal, lustig2023photonic, pope20242024}.
+This has been accompanied by a range of new effects such as time-reflection and time-refraction at a temporal interface \cite{morgenthaler2003velocity,galiffi2022photonics, moussa2023observation, segal2026subcycletimerefractionopticalfrequencies}, frequency conversion in the absence of non-linear effects \cite{amra2024linear}, and non-reciprocal optical devices without the need for magnetic materials \cite{sounas2017non}.
+A key further example is broadband gain in periodically-driven photonic media.
+Rapid modulation of material parameters enable waves to draw energy from the external drive, creating an effective non-Hermiticity and thereby producing dispersions with momentum gaps -- extended ranges of momenta that feature energies with a non-zero imaginary part\cite{galiffi2022photonics, lustig2023photonic, pope20242024, xiong2025observation}.

-Such a time modulation provides one pathway, amongst many others, to the realisation of non-Hermitian wave phenomena which have also been the subject of intense study over the past decade \cite{ruter2010observation, zhu2014pt, peng2014parity, feng2017non, el2018non}.
+Such a time modulation provides one pathway, amongst many others, to the realisation of non-Hermitian photonics which has also been the subject of intense study over the past decade \cite{ruter2010observation, zhu2014pt, peng2014parity, feng2017non, el2018non}.
 Notable phenomena include enhanced sensing \cite{chen2017exceptional, hodaei2017enhanced}, unidirectional invisibility \cite{liu2018unidirectional}, and non-Hermitian lasers \cite{hodaei2014parity}.
 A theoretical cornerstone of this area is the concept of parity-time-reversal ($\mathcal{PT}$) symmetry \cite{bender1998real, Ruschhaupt2005physical, el2007theory} where gain and loss, either inherent or effective, are required to be distributed symmetrically in space.
-Under this symmetry, modes may counter-intuitively have purely real energies or appear in complex conjugated pairs.
-The regime of non-real energies leads to amplification and decay of the wave intensity and will be the focus of this work.
+Under this symmetry, modes may counter-intuitively have purely real energies or appear in complex-conjugated pairs.
+The regime of non-real energies leads to amplification and decay of waves and will be the focus of this work.